Pistachio Bread with Streusel

 Jump to Recipe

-One flavor that does not get the attention it deserves is pistachio.
 I’ll be honest.
 I’m not a fan of eating a bowl of plain pistachio pudding.
-I don’t like the little bits of nuts in my smooth, creamy pudding.
+I don’t like the ground pistachios in my smooth, creamy pudding.

 Ingredients